 The Round Top Spur Trail, 0.3 miles long each way, leads to the north end of Round Top Mountain and two overlooks with spectacular views.
 The first view looks northward and east to Round Pond below, and French Mountain, Mount Phillip, North Pond, and Great Pond.
 The spur trail ends at a second overlook, which includes additional views of Watson Pond, Sanders Hill, and Vienna Mountain (northwest through the trees).

 The Kennebec Highlands is an area of Public Lands encompassing over 6,000 acres in northwest Kennebec County and southeastern Franklin County.
-This regionally significant large block of conservation land is the result of a long-term collaboration between the Belgrade Regional Conservation Alliance, now the 7 Lakes Alliancse, and the Maine Division of Parks and Public Lands.
+This regionally significant large block of conservation land is the result of a long-term collaboration between the Belgrade Regional Conservation Alliance, now the 7 Lakes Alliance, and the Maine Bureau of Parks and Public Lands.

-Users should note that the Kennebec Highland Trail, which is crossed several times and in one case followed for a short distance, is a multi-use trail allowing snowmobile use in the winter.
+Users should note that the Kennebec Highlands Trail, which is crossed several times and in one case followed for a short distance, is a multi-use trail allowing snowmobile use in the winter.

 This trail passes through a property that was acquired in part with funds from the Land for Maine’s Future program.
 For more information about the LMF program and the places it has helped to protect, please visit the LMF webpage.